Gabri/jupyterlab-lightweight-charts-jesse/README.md

 This repository comes with idea and initial source of [lightweight-charts-jupyter-bridge](https://github.com/tartakovsky/lightweight-charts-jupyter-bridge) of tartakovsky.
 Big thanks to him.

+For additional information about Jupyter notebooks on Jesse [take a look here](https://docs.jesse.trade/docs/research/jupyter.html)

 I added some new features to the original library `lightweight.py`:
 - Candlestick chart
 - Volume histogram